aws-samples/aws-batch-cicd-test-pipeline/README.md

 - [AWS Batch](https://aws.amazon.com/batch/) to run the jobs.
 - [Amazon Virtual Private Cloud](https://aws.amazon.com/vpc/) to deploy instances that will be running the jobs.

-The AWS CDK stack will deploy a repository, the pipeline with the build workflow, an Amazon ECR repository, a rule to trigger a job when a new container is stored on the repository, an AWS Batch Compute Environment as well as a Job Queue and a Job Definition and, a VPC in which instances will be residing.
+The AWS CDK stack deploys a source code repository, the pipeline with the build workflow, an Amazon ECR repository, a rule to trigger a job when a new container is stored on the repository, an AWS Batch Compute Environment as well as a Job Queue and a Job Definition and, a VPC in which instances will be residing.

 ![architecture](./doc/ci-cd-diagram.png)